Guided hiking

 Tuesday - Covadonga lakes

-The hike starts on the high lake and during the during the hike you’ll walk through meadows and discover two “majadas”, alpine pastures, where the shepherds are still live in the summer, using traditional farming methods for their livestock.
+The hike starts on the high lake, and during the hike, you'll walk through meadows and discover two "majadas", alpine pastures, where the shepherds still live in the summer, using traditional farming methods for their livestock.
 If time allows, we can visit the famous basilica and cave of Covadonga.
-This is where the first victory for the Christians over the Moors took place in the 8th century and is a very religious site for the Spanish.
+This is where the first victory for the Christians over the Moors took place in the 8th century, and is a very religious site for the Spanish.

 Distance: 10 km (6.21 miles).
 Ascent: +/- 390 (1280 feet)